FRC-Team-955/DuncansResources/README.md

 # Robotics examples

-To compile and these examples, cd into their directory and execute the following commands:
+To compile and run these examples, cd into their directory and execute the following commands:

 ```
 cd <project directory>